Monte Carlo (musical)

 Monte Carlo is an Edwardian musical comedy in two acts with a book by Sidney Carlton, music by Howard Talbot and lyrics by Harry Greenbank.
 The work was first performed at the Avenue Theatre in London, opening on 27 August 1896.
-The New York production opened on March 21, 1898 at the Herald Square Theatre.
+The New York production, which opened on March 21, 1898, at the Herald Square Theatre, was directed by Frank Smithson, who also played General Boomerang.